Programme/Approved Electives for 2020/21

 Available as a Free Standing Elective

 This module provides a detailed and critical overview of significant processes of educational change, and the thinking (political, ideological, and economic) behind them.
 All the issues covered in this module are of contemporary relevance and highlight the fundamental re-positioning of educational systems, structures and processes in society and economy.
-This module will explore broad, ideological shifts in education over the past four decades, as well as examining how these translate into specific policy initiatives.
-It will examine how the meaning, purposes and goals of education have changed over time, and continue to do so. it also engages with the way in which educational values, ideologies and policies impact upon educational institutions and processes, and their effects on the experiences of those most closely involved, namely pupils, students, educators and managers.
+This module explores broad, ideological shifts in education over the past four decades, as well as examining how these translate into specific policy initiatives.
+It examines how the meaning, purposes and goals of education have changed over time and continue to do so.
+It also engages with the way in which educational values, ideologies and policies impact upon educational institutions and processes, and their effects on the experiences of those most closely involved, namely pupils, students, educators and managers.
+Lectures include topics such as: Why Does Education Matter?; Education and the Economy; Education and Social Justice; Moral development and citizenship; and Raising the game: enhancing school effectiveness.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/edu-20024/lists